Voodoo in popular culture: Derivations

 Various scholars describe the form of the religion practiced in Haiti, Haitian Vodou, as one of the world's most maligned and misunderstood religions.
 Its reputation is notorious; in broader Anglophone and Francophone society, it has been widely associated with sorcery, witchcraft, and black magic.
 In U.S. popular culture, for instance, Haitian Vodou is usually portrayed as destructive and malevolent, attitudes sometimes linked with anti-black racism.
 Non-practitioners have often depicted Vodou in literature, theater, and film; in many cases, such as the films White Zombie (1932) and London Voodoo (2004), these promote sensationalist views of the religion.
 The lack of any central Vodou authority has hindered efforts to combat these negative representations.

 Two of the most pervasive representations are the creation of zombies and the use of voodoo dolls.
 In Haitian folklore, a zombie (Haitian French: zombi, zonbi) is an animated corpse raised by magical means, such as witchcraft.
 The concept has been popularly associated with the religion of voodoo, but it plays no part in that faith's formal practices.
-Filmmaker George Romero, who was influential in the development of the zombie film genre, initially believed that "zombies" corresponded to the undead slaves of Haitian voodoo as depicted in White Zombie.
+Filmmaker George A. Romero, who was influential in the development of the zombie film genre, initially believed that "zombies" corresponded to the undead slaves of Haitian voodoo as depicted in White Zombie.
 The term Voodoo doll commonly describes an effigy into which pins are inserted.
 Such practices are found in various forms in the magical traditions of many cultures around the world.
 Although the use of the term Voodoo implies that the practice is linked to Haitian Vodou or Louisiana Voodoo, the voodoo doll is not prominent in either.
 The link between this magical practice and Voodoo was established through the presentation of the latter in Western popular culture, enduring the first half of the 20th century.
 In this, the myth of this magical practice being closely linked to Voodoo and Vodou was promoted as part of the wider negative depictions of blacks and Afro-Caribbean religious practices in the United States.
 In John Houston Craige's 1933 book Black Bagdad: The Arabian Nights Adventures of a Marine Captain in Haiti, he described a Haitian prisoner sticking pins into an effigy to induce illness.
 Its use also appeared in film representations of Haitian Vodou such as Halperin's White Zombie, and Tourneur's I Walked with a Zombie.
 Voodoo dolls are also featured in the films Lisztomania and Indiana Jones and the Temple of Doom, though the latter is in connection with a fictionalized Indian Thuggee religion entirely unrelated to Voodoo.

 By the early 21st century, the image of the voodoo doll had become particularly pervasive.
 It had become a novelty item available for purchase, with examples being provided in vending machines in British shopping centres, and an article on "How to Make a Voodoo Doll" being included on WikiHow.
-A voodoo doll had also been included in the 2009 animated Disney movie, The Princess and the Frog.
+A voodoo doll had also been included in the 2009 animated Disney movie, The Princess and the Frog, as well as the 2011 live-action Disney movie Pirates of the Caribbean: On Stranger Tides.